Preventing child maltreatment and building healthier families through mental health and trauma-responsive services.

 Hope for the Future

-Will design, implement, evaluate, and sustain a tiered, evidence-based system of programs and services that are trauma-informed, coordinated, culturally responsive, and people-centered.
-By supporting Black children and parents across three tiers (Universal programming, Gang Prevention/Intervention, Intensive Wraparound Services), this project will design a pilot program and sustainable program model that expands existing programs and focuses on outcomes of violence prevention, positive racial identity, trauma healing, and overall holistic needs.
+Designs, implements, evaluates, and sustains a tiered, evidence-based system of programs and services that are trauma-informed, coordinated, culturally responsive, and people-centered.
+By supporting Black children and parents across three tiers (Parent Well-Being programming, Hope for Boys, Intensive Clinical Services), children and families are engaged and empowered through this program model that expands existing programs and focuses on outcomes of violence prevention, positive racial identity, trauma healing, and holistic services.

 A program of DREAAM